 Step five: Finalize

-Choose a surveyor who provides the most appropriate combination of experience, reputation, and service.
+Choose a land surveyor who provides the most appropriate combination of experience, reputation, and service.
 While the cost of a survey is essential, it's generally minor compared to your total real estate project.
 Getting it done correctly might save money in the long run.

 The Association of Ontario Land Surveyors (AOLS) has high standards for registration.
 Applicants must receive a bachelor's degree from an approved program in addition to a minimum one-year apprenticeship with exams.